stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 arbitrary string expressions in a string literal by enclosing them in curly braces, the first of which must be escaped with a backslash.
 Like so: `"foo \{myExpr a b c}"`.
-We can pair this with multiline string literals to get pretty nicely formatted error messages.
+We can pair this with multiline string literals to get nicely formatted error messages.

 ```idris